Transversal perspectives

-The five research areas of the cluster are linked by three transversal perspectives.
-These transversal perspectives combine questions with theoretical and practical approaches as well as the historical background of the subject.
+The five research areas of the Cluster are linked by three transversal perspectives, which combine broader theoretical, practical, and historiographical questions and approaches.

 © Loren Stuckenbruck